jiajunliu0024/voice-magic/README.md

-# Getting Started with Create React App
+# Getting Started with Voice clone app

 This project is all about voice magic:
 1.  voice cloning